Foundational Courses for the Bachelor's Degree

 “The main theme of SCI is that there exists a source from which Creative Intelligence springs and a goal toward which it progresses as the process of evolution unfolds.
 This source and this goal are identical and can be identified as the innermost area of one’s life, as the source of the thinking process: the self-referral consciousness of everyone, the field of pure Creative Intelligence.” – Maharishi

-Other courses for undergraduates in the first two semesters
+Other courses for undergraduates

 - WTG 191 College Composition 1 (4 credits) (May be waived based on the results of a diagnostic assessment or transfer credit.)